 10 Caes.
-42. Paschoud, in Biographie und Prosopographie 109; Kelly, in Ammianus after Julian 229.
+42. Cf. Paschoud, in Biographie und Prosopographie 109; Kelly, in Ammianus after Julian 229.
 The Anonymous Epitome of 395 does likewise for Theodosius.

-11 See P. Van Nuffelen, Orosius and the Rhetoric of History (Oxford 2012) at 156-169 for Orosius' innovative use of panegyric in his history and pp.12-15 for the relationship between rhetoric and history in Late Antiquity generally.
-For the use of panegyric in Greek fifth-century ecclesiastical history, see T. Urbainczyk, "Vice and Advice in Socrates and Sozomen," in M. Whitby (ed.)
-The Propaganda of Power: the Role of Panegyric in Late Antiquity (Leiden 1998) 299-319.
+11 See P. Van Nuffelen, Orosius and the Rhetoric of History (Oxford 2012) 156-169, for Orosius' innovative use of panegyric in his history and 12-15 for the relationship between rhetoric and history in Late Antiquity generally.
+For the use of panegyric in fifth-century Greek ecclesiastical history see T. Urbainczyk, "Vice and Advice in Socrates and Sozomen," in M. Whitby (ed.), The Propaganda of Power: the Role of Panegyric in Late Antiquity (Leiden 1998) 299-319.

-12 As illustrated by the essays in T. Hägg and P. Rousseau (eds.)
-Greek Biography and Panegyric in Late Antiquity (Berkeley 2000).
+12 As illustrated by the essays in T. Hägg and P. Rousseau (eds.), Greek Biography and Panegyric in Late Antiquity (Berkeley 2000).

-13 See A. M. Cameron and S. Hall, Eusebius: Life of Constantine (Oxford 1999) 27-34 and A.M.
-Cameron, "Form and Meaning: the Vita Constantini and the Vita Antonii," in T. Hägg and P. Rousseau (eds.)
-Greek Biography and Panegyric in Late Antiquity (Berkeley 2000) 72-88 for the Vit.
-Const. as a hybrid text that comfortably combines generic aspects of history and panegyric.
+13 See Averil Cameron and S. Hall, Eusebius: Life of Constantine (Oxford 1999) 27-34, and Averil Cameron, "Form and Meaning: The Vita Constantini and the Vita Antonii," in T. Hägg and P. Rousseau (eds.), Greek Biography and Panegyric in Late Antiquity (Berkeley 2000) 72-88, for the Vit.Const. as a hybrid text that comfortably combines generic aspects of history and panegyric.